User Tools

 A New York news item from 1868 reports, “A man has been arrested in New York for attempting to extort funds from ignorant and superstitious people by exhibiting a device which he says will convey the human voice any distance over metallic wires so that it will be heard by the listener at the other end.
 He calls this instrument a telephone.
 Well-informed people know that it is impossible to transmit the human voice over wires.”

-Jules Verne was a true inventor and visionary
+Jules Verne was a true visionary

 There were many people who could look into the future and see what was possible, such as a true visionary Jules Verne, who was quoted in 1865 as saying, “In spite of the opinions of certain narrow-minded people who would shut up the human race upon this globe, we shall one day travel to the moon, the planets, and the stars with the same facility, rapidity and certainty as we now make the ocean voyage from Liverpool to New York.”